 - You are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran’s service under the eligibility criteria listed above.

 In addition to the regular benefits provided under the Post 9/11 GI Bill Chapman University’s Yellow Ribbon Agreement provides the following to students accepted to the program.

-Undergraduate Students – Chapman University will contribute up to $17,500* towards qualifying tuition and fees per academic year and VA will contribute matching funds.
-Up to 65 students may participate in the program.
+- Undergraduate Students – Chapman University will contribute up to $17,500* towards qualifying tuition and fees per academic year and VA will contribute matching funds.

-Graduate Students - Chapman University will contribute up to $6,000* towards qualifying tuition and fees per academic year and VA will contribute matching funds.
-Up to 20 students may participate in the program.
+- Graduate Students - Chapman University will contribute up to $17,500* towards qualifying tuition and fees per academic year and VA will contribute matching funds.

-Doctoral Students - Chapman University will contribute up to $17,500* towards qualifying tuition and fees per academic year and VA will contribute matching funds.
-Up to 5 students may participate in the program.
+- Doctoral Students - Chapman University will contribute up to $17,500* towards qualifying tuition and fees per academic year and VA will contribute matching funds.

 Students accepted to the Yellow Ribbon Program will be automatically renewed each academic year provided they meet the following requirements: